RonchiTech/MedSpecializedEntranceExam/README.md

 In the project directory, you can:

-### `Download the app by Clicking the Code located somewhere on the right (with a green background color) then Download Zip and extract it
+### `Download the app by Clicking the Code located somewhere on the right (with a green background color) then Download Zip`

 or you can open your cmd and type the following:

 ### `git clone https://github.com/RonchiTech/MedSpecializedEntranceExam.git`

-then open the file using your favorite text editor.
+extract it and then open the file using your favorite text editor.

-To install the necessary dependencies, open cmd and be sure that the path is aligned with the project path then type:
+To install the necessary dependencies, you need to open cmd and be sure that the path is aligned with the project path.
+Then type:

 ### `npm install`